-6 About the Author
+7 About the Author

-Don Gayton holds a Masters of Engineering in Clean Energy Engineering and a BASc in Electrical Engineering from the University of British Columbia.
+Don holds a Masters of Engineering in Clean Energy Engineering and a BASc in Electrical Engineering from the University of British Columbia.
 He has an unusually broad knowledge of renewable energy systems, business, electronic/mechanical design, and software design along with a deep understanding of thermodynamics, chemistry and statistics.
-In 2009 he left a successful 25-year career as a high technology executive to focus his efforts on helping prevent further climate change.
-Since that time he has written and presented papers on renewable energy and energy efficiency while he was developing the ideas presented here.
-Don is also an inventor and entrepreneur, holding 5 patents and, in 2012, he co-founded a company dedicated to developing a high efficiency air compressor he invented.
-Most recently he has been consulting, offering assistance to potential investors as they scrutinize new clean technology opportunities for effectiveness and potential.
+In 2009 Don left a successful 25-year career as a high technology executive to focus his efforts on helping prevent further climate change.
+Don returned to university in 2010 and obtained his M.Eng. in Clean Energy Engineering.
+Since that time he has been working in the clean technology sector in Vancouver, Canada, while developing the ideas behind The Not Impossible Plan.
+He has presented on the subject of Climate Change and solutions to groups throughout British Columbia, as well as audiences in Washington and Oregon.

-Don resides in Nanaimo BC, Canada, with his wife, Dr. Elizabeth McLin.
-Don can be reached at dgayton@lrhtechnology.com
+Don resides in Nanaimo BC, Canada, with his wife.
+Don can be reached at dgayton@notimpossibleplan.org